SidRoberts/centum/docs/components/console/exception-handlers.md

 }
 ```

-In the case that other Exception Handlers are unsuitable for a particular Exception, this example will act as a catch-all for any other Exceptions/Errors.
+## Example: Catch-All Exception Handler

+Add a catch-all Exception Handler for any other exceptions or errors.
-Exception Handlers are processed in the order that they are added to the Application so this should be the very last Exception Handler:
+Exception Handlers are processed in the order they are added, so this should be added last:

 ```php
 use App\Console\ExceptionHandlers\ThrowableExceptionHandler;